bengro/CodingInterview/README.md

 3. Trie is a variant of an n-ary tree in which characters are stored at each node.
 Each path down the tree may represent a word.
 4. Binary Tree: Tree with maximally two nodes originating from a node.

+## Chapter 11: Sorting
+1. Large array, small interval of values: Bucket Sort / Radix Sort.
+O(n).
+2. Bubble sort: pairwise swap two consecutive elements if left > right.
+Do it until array is sorted.
+O(n^2).
+3. Selection sort: linear scan finding smallest element.
+Move it to front.
+O(n^2).
+4. Mege sort: We create an auxilary array and recursively partition it.
+We start merging it when the size of the array becomes 1.

+## Chapter 12: Testing
+1. One can test 1) real-world object, 2) piece of software, 3) a function or 4) an existing issue.
+2. Testing a real-world object: 1) Who are our users?
+2) What are the use-cases?
+3) What are the bounds of use?
+4) What are the stress / failure conditions?
+5) How to test / speed up the test?
+3. Testing Software: 1) White / Blackbox testing?
+2) Who will use it?
+3) What are the use cases?
+4) What are the bounds?
+5) Stress / Failure conditions?
+6) How to perform the testing (manual, automated)?
+4. Testing a function: validating input and output.
+1) Define the test cases, 2) Define the expected result 3) Write the test.

 # Questions

 ## Java / OOP questions